asika32764/vaseman/README.md

 # The VaseMan Prototype System

 Vaseman is nothing but only pretty face.
-He is a prototype system build by PHP Slim Framework.
+He is a prototype system and static site generator.

 ## Installation